This green zucchini smoothie is a healthy, creamy green smoothie packed with two vegetables for extra vitamins and proteins.

 - 1-2 teaspoons of chia seeds to increase creaminess and proteins.

-- 1-2 teaspoons of maple syrup for sweetness.
+- 1-2 teaspoons of maple syrup, strawberries, or blueberries for sweetness.

 - 1-2 pitted dates for sweetness.

 - 1/4 cup of your favorite plant-based Greek yogurt style – we love coconut yogurt for an extra creamy texture.
-You can also use soy yogurt for more proteins.
+You can also use soy yogurt for more protein.

 - 2 additional tablespoons of plant-based protein powder to boost the proteins and the thickness.